Which is the best cruise for me?

 Where do we park our car?

 Seward has two full-day public parking lots near the Seward Small Boat Harbor.
 One parking lot is located across the street from our Harbor 360 Hotel office on 4th Avenue and the other is one block south of our South Harbor Office on 4th Avenue.
-There is $10 charge per vehicle which can be reimbursed in cash at your check-in office.
+There is $10 charge per vehicle per day.
 Click here for a map of the parking areas.